-Taking that into account, I think Revolut ought, when Miss C attempted to make the 9 March payment, knowing (or strongly suspecting) that the payment was going to a cryptocurrency provider, to have provided a warning (whether automated or in some other form) that was specifically about the risk of cryptocurrency scams, given how prevalent they had become by the end of 2022.
+Taking that into account, I think Revolut ought, when Mr T attempted the second payment, knowing (or strongly suspecting) that the payment was going to a cryptocurrency provider, to have provided a warning (whether automated or in some other form) that was specifically about the risk of cryptocurrency scams, given how prevalent they had become by the end of 2022.
 In doing so, I recognise that it would be difficult for such a warning to cover off every permutation and variation of cryptocurrency scam, without significantly losing impact.

-So, at this point in time, I think that such a warning should have addressed the key risks and features of the most common cryptocurrency scams.

-The warning Revolut ought fairly and reasonably to have provided should have highlighted, in clear and understandable terms, the key features of common cryptocurrency investment scams, for example referring to: an advertisement on social media; an 'account manager', 'broker' or 'trader' acting on their behalf; a small initial deposit which quickly increases in value; and the use of an external platform that required funding from a cryptocurrency wallet.
+So, at this point in time, I think that such a warning should have addressed the key risks and features of the most common cryptocurrency scams - cryptocurrency investment scams.
+The warning Revolut ought fairly and reasonably to have provided should have highlighted, in clear and understandable terms, the key features of common cryptocurrency investment scams, for example referring to: an advertisement on social media; an 'account manager', 'broker' or 'trader' acting on their behalf; the use of remote access software and a small initial deposit which guickly increases in value.

 I recognise that a warning of that kind could not have covered off all scenarios.
-But I think it would have been a proportionate way for Revolut to minimise the risk of financial harm to Miss C by covering the key features of scams affecting many customers but not imposing a level of friction disproportionate to the risk the payment presented.
+But I think it would have been a proportionate way for Revolut to minimise the risk of financial harm to Mr T by covering the key features of scams affecting many customers but not imposing a level of friction disproportionate to the risk the payment presented.